With Democrats In Control Of The House, Now Comes The Post-Election Wrangling

 - They rescued onetime rising star Sen. Ted Cruz from an untimely political demise in his Texas re-election.

-- They bumped off at least three of the Democratic senators who won in Republican territory in 2012: Heidi Heitkamp in North Dakota, Claire McCaskill in Missouri, and Joe Donnelly in Indiana.
+- They bumped off three of the Democratic senators who won in Republican territory in 2012: Heidi Heitkamp in North Dakota, Claire McCaskill in Missouri, and Joe Donnelly in Indiana.

-- The Trump Senate effect might wind up even greater.
-As of early Wednesday morning, races were too close to call for Democrats Bill Nelson in Florida and Jon Tester in Montana.
+- The Trump Senate effect might wind up even greater if incumbent Democratic Sen. Bill Nelson loses his recount in Florida.

 So for those who concentrate on the flashy stars and the largest states, Trump could boast of his breakthroughs.

-Note: This story was updated as of 6 p.m.
-Wednesday Nov.
-7.